Rutvik-Raval/cloud-computing-project/README.md

 # cloud-computing-project
 # Descriptive Analysis - Project 1
 # Project Description: Descriptive Analysis of Enrolment and Withdrawal policy data at UCW
-# Project Title: Understanding Inspection report of incident happened on 2024
+# Project Title: Design and Deployment of a Scalable Data Analytics Platform (DAP) using AWS
-- Objective: The primary goal of this project is to conduct a descriptive analysis of the Inspection report.
-Through this analysis, I aim to summarize key characteristics of inspection completions, identify trends, and generate insights that can inform health and safety strategies to UCW.
-# Dataset: The dataset includes descriptive data from Occupational health and safety at UCW over the recent year 2024, containing the following key features:
-- No of incident: Unique identifier for each incident
-- Date: Date and time of the incident
-- Department: Department name
-- Issue : What is the issue for the incident happened
-- Severity : Medium, High , Low
-- Location : What is the exact place that incident happened
-- Status : Current status
-- Action taken : What kind of action taken
+- Objective: The purpose of this project is to develop a scalable Data Analytics Platform (DAP) using AWS cloud services.
+The platform is designed to handle the complete data lifecycle, including ingestion, transformation, storage, querying, and quality control, for operational datasets.
+This infrastructure supports effective data management and analytical insights for informed decision-making.
+# Dataset:The project involves the ingestion and processing of three operational datasets:

+- **Student List**: Contains the list of registered students and their demographic or program details.
+- **Enrolment List**: Includes records of courses enrolled by students during a specific academic term.
+- **Withdrawal List**: Captures student withdrawals from courses or programs, including reasons and timestamps.

 # Methodology:
 # Steps
 # 1- Data Collection and Preparation:
 - Load the dataset using data analysis tools (Excel) .
 - Perform data cleaning to address missing values, correct data types, and remove duplicates.
 # 2- Descriptive Statistics:
-This section should summarize key statistics using data stored in the S3 bucket “ hr-occupational-health-and-safety-imesha “ in its different stages (landing, raw, curated) and processed via an ETL pipeline.
+This section should summarize key statistics using data stored in the S3 bucket “ registrar-__-rut “ in its different stages (raw,trf,curated) and processed via an ETL pipeline.
-# Landing Zone (S3 Bucket - Landing Folder):
+# Raw Bucket (S3 Bucket - Raw Folder):
 - Upload the original dataset.
-- The dataset should contain raw data about incidents such as the incident ID, date, department, severity, and status.
+- The dataset should contain raw data about incidents such as the incident student ID, name, major, enrolment year, GPA etc.
-# Raw Zone (S3 Bucket - Raw Folder):
+# Transformed bucket (S3 Bucket - trf Folder):
-- After the AWS Glue data brew processes the data from the landing zone, store the cleaned data (with corrected data types, missing values addressed, and duplicates removed) here.
+- After the AWS Glue data brew processes the data from the raw bucket, store the cleaned data (with corrected data types, missing values addressed, and duplicates removed) here.
-# Curated Zone (S3 Bucket - Curated Folder):
+# Curated bucket (S3 Bucket - Curated Folder):
 - After completing the transformations and aggregations, store the final summarized data of AWS ETL pipeline  data set stored here.
 - The data here should include cleaned and processed insights ready for analysis and visualization.

 # 3- Data Visualization:
 - In this section, use Draw.io for visualizing data insights , for visualizations created based on the curated data in the S3 bucket after ETL processing.
 # 4- Recommendations:
-- Improving Health and Safety Protocols:
-- Departments with high incident frequency should receive targeted safety training and enhanced protocols.
+- Prioritize departments with high withdrawal rates for targeted academic support.
-- Recommend focusing on departments that show high incident counts in the curated data.
-- Severity Reduction:
-- Suggest additional safety checks in areas with a high percentage of medium to high severity incidents, as identified in your visualizations.
-- Incident Tracking and Resolution:
+- Monitor enrolment trends to optimize course offerings.
-- Use data stored in the curated folder to enhance the tracking of ongoing and pending incidents, recommending an automated process for quick updates and alerts.
+- Use curated insights to enhance retention strategies and improve student experience.
+- Implement regular data reviews for continuous academic planning.
 # Tools and Technologies:
 - Excel , AWS Services, S3 bucket
 - Data visualization tools : Draw.io ,ETL pipeline
 # Deliverables:
 - A detailed report summarizing the methods, findings, and recommendations.
 - Visualizations and dashboards to present key insights clearly.
-- A presentation for particular department head to communicate important findings and suggestions for future action.
+- Data quality reports for each dataset
-# This descriptive analysis project aims to provide a comprehensive understanding of incidents happened at UCW and to improve health and safety procedures and policies at UCW to mitigate the accidents.
+# This descriptive analysis project aims to provide a comprehensive understanding of student enrolment and withdrawal patterns at UCW and to support data-driven improvements in academic planning, student retention strategies, and program offerings across departments.
 - Screen shot 1 : Operational environment analysis and Data analytics Platform
 ![AWS Project 1](Project 1 - Imeges/Screen shot 1-Operational environment analysis and Data analytics Platform.png)
 - Screen shot 2 : Descriptive data set under operational environment